tarankalra1/coawst2coawstinterptools/README.md

 * 1. sw_dist.m --> from COAWST mtools.
 Define distance between two lat,lon coordinates

 * 2. add_angle_to_grid.m --> will add the variable "angle" to grid

+* 3. find_veg_mask_reedy.m --> Zafers contour lines for veg used to map on a nested grid